-On a monthly basis the management company remits a portion of its fee to referral agents in the form of a trailer fee.
+On a monthly basis the management company remits a portion of its fee to referral agents (Note 4).

 Antrim Investments Ltd. is controlled by Mr. William Granleese and his immediate family members.
 Mr. Granleese is also the president and one of the four directors of the Antrim Balanced Mortgage Fund Ltd. The other directors are Will Granleese, Victor Dyck and Chris Worsnup.